arman-rai/Writeups/Ongoing/One Piece.md

 and I got nothing on fuzzing subdomains and directories heck even files, I think somethings wrong with my machine Imma try this after some time

-Tried fuzzing again with extensio
+Tried fuzzing again with extensions html, php and txt got a directory named `/dr3ssr0s4.html`